The Inpui (Kabui)Naga

 Socialization and Social Continuity

-The need for such has been replaced by the schools, youth club, and particularly by the church.
+The need for such has been replaced by the schools, youth clubs, and particularly by the church.
 Social interaction and socialization continue at different levels and stages.
 For children and adolescents school, Sunday school, birthdays, and other community festivities act as a place for socialization.
-And for elders community festivals like Karingei, gatherings like weddings and religious festivals like Easter, Thanksgiving, Christmas, and New Year open up a new platform for socialization.
+And for elders community festivals like Karingei, gatherings like weddings, and religious festivals like Easter, Thanksgiving, Christmas, and New Year open up a new platform for socialization.
 In a technologically advanced world, the arrival of social media can be felt particularly among the young generations.
 Social media network like Facebook, Twitter, WhatsApp, Skype continues to be a rage.

 Community feast @ Isaac Inkah